vinceimbat/vinceimbat/content/thoughts/we agree about what we want and disagree about metaphysics and epistemology.md

 ---
 We have roughly the same needs and wants.
 We want peace, well-being, love, and prosperity.
 Many have similar ideas about what is “bad” or “good.”

 Where we often disagree is on the level of [[thoughts/metaphysics]]: on what exists.
-For example, some people believe in [[thoughts/god]] while others don't.
+For example, some people believe in [[god]] while others don't.
 Conflict on this foundational level gives rise to conflict on the level of actions and behaviors.

 Disagreement in metaphysics is also highly connected with disagreement in [[thoughts/epistemology]].
 For example, a person who believes in God is more likely to believe in the divine inspiration of sacred scriptures.
 An atheist will, in turn, find it difficult to believe on divine inspiration by virtue of their disbelief in a divine author.